Five Powerful Ways to Demonstrate Employee Appreciation

 In particular, their direct supervisor plays a significant role in motivating them to do their very best.
 It’s vital that you—as a leader—understand the powerful role empathy plays in helping team members be more productive.

-I coach clients regularly who are highly motivated leaders.
+I coach clients who are highly motivated leaders.
 They work hard, care about their team, and strive to show appreciation and willingness to go the extra mile.

 All human beings need to feel supported—it’s a basic need.